 The Support and Development team are available for advice and support via email and telephone.
 Please let us know if you would like some practical support.

-We have been running our events and training as Zoom sessions and will continue to do so for our Autumn programme of Skills Building Sessions.
-For more information about the Autumn programme and booking links visit: Skills Building Sessions.
+We have been running our events and training as Zoom sessions and will continue to do so for our Autumn programme of Training.
+For more information about the Autumn programme and booking links visit: Connected Voice Training.

 Key advice for your organisation